Eokn/PostPlace/README.md

 ## How to run the app

 1. Fork or clone the github repo and open up the folder in the CLI
-2. Install all dependencies (Bring up 2 terminals, cd into client on one and server on the other, run npm i in both.)
+2. Install all dependencies (Bring up 2 terminals, cd into client on one and server on the other, run 'npm i' in both.)
 3. Hook up an empty MongoDB collection to the server and set a JWT secret, setting them to CONNECTION_URL and JWT_SECRET in an .env file in the server folder.
+- If you'd like to seed the database, run 'node dataSeeding' in the server directory.
 4. Connect your server to the clientside via .env files in client / server folders.
 - Optionally connect a google OAuth clientID to the front end if it isn't too much trouble and/or you want the google login to work.
 5. Run the client and server locally via the npm start command.